qdrant/landing_page/qdrant-landing/content/articles/qdrant-1.7.x.md

 ### Discovery API

-The newly introduced [Discovery API](/documentation/concepts/explore/#discovery-api) aims to enable even more scenarios for using vectors.
-Its interface is similar to the [Recommendation API](/documentation/concepts/explore/#recommendation-api), but it effectively constraints the search space.
+The recently launched [Discovery API](/documentation/concepts/explore/#discovery-api) extends the range of scenarios for leveraging vectors.
+While its interface mirrors the [Recommendation API](/documentation/concepts/explore/#recommendation-api), it focuses on refining the search parameters for greater precision.
-There is a concept of `context`, which is a set of positive-negative pairs.
-Each pair divides the space into positive and negative zones.
-In that mode, the search operation prefers points based on how many positive zones they belong to (or how much they avoid negative zones).
+The concept of 'context' refers to a collection of positive-negative pairs that define zones within a space.
+Each pair effectively divides the space into positive or negative segments.
+This concept guides the search operation to prioritize points based on their inclusion within positive zones or their avoidance of negative zones.
+Essentially, the search algorithm favors points that fall within multiple positive zones or steer clear of negative ones.

 The Discovery API can be used in two ways - either with or without the target point.
 The first case is called a **discovery search**, while the second is called a **context search**.